Pinal County Commission on Trial Court Appointments - Supervisorial District 2

 Purpose: This non-partisan commission is chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
-Primary responsibility is to screen, interview and select judicial nominees for submission to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.
+Primary responsibility is to screen, interview and recommend judicial candidates to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.

 Openings: One.
 Applicants must reside in Supervisorial District 2 and can be from any political party.

 Candidate Criteria/Qualifications: Applicants must be active members of, and in good standing with, the State Bar of Arizona.
-Applicants shall have resided in the state, and shall have been admitted to practice before the Arizona Supreme Court, for not less than five (5) years.
-There are no applicant restrictions with regard to one's political party affiliation for this opening.
+Applicants shall have resided in the state, and shall have been admitted to practice law before the Arizona Supreme Court, for not less than five (5) years.

 No more than three of the five attorney-commissioners may be from the same political party.
 None of the attorney or non-attorney members of the commission shall hold any governmental office, elective or appointive, for profit and no attorney member is eligible for appointment to any judicial office of this state until one year after membership in the commission terminates.
 The commission meets as necessary when judicial openings occur.

-Arizona's Constitution (Article 6, Section 41.D. provides for ethnic and gender diversity on the commission.
+Arizona's Constitution (Article 6, Section 36.C and Section 41.D.) provides for ethnic and gender diversity on the commission.
 Minorities and women are encouraged to apply for positions on the judicial nominating commission.

 Term: Four years.
 The Governor’s appointees must be confirmed by the Arizona State Senate.

-An application form must be submitted to the State Bar by Friday, February 12, 2016.
+An application form must be submitted to the State Bar.
 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.